Sandeep0076/Dark-web-text-analysis/README.md

 To perform the analysis, following Work is done :

-Cleaned the text.
+* Cleaned the text.
+* Applied all the preprocessing steps like:
+    * Removing stopwords
+    * lowercase
+    * tokenization (tf-idf)
+    * lemmetization
+    * vectorization

-As the dataset was huge, used Principle Component Analysis (PCA) for dimensionality reduction.
+* As the dataset was huge, used Principle Component Analysis (PCA) for dimensionality reduction.

-Used K-means clustering for clustering the articles.

-Used t-SNE for dimensionality reduction just for the sake of visualization.
+* Thereafter clustered the documents so that I can segregate the similar kind of documents for that I Used K-means clustering for clustering.

+*  Thereafter for visulization of the clustered data in 2D I used t-SNE.

-On each cluster used LDA (Latent Dirichlet Allocation) for topic modeling Then extracted keywords for each clusters.
+* Further On each cluster documents, I did topic modeling as each document can contain multiple topics : for that I used LDA (Latent Dirichlet Allocation)
+* Then extracted keywords for each clusters.
+To create a visual wordcloud
-In another work on same dataset.
+* In another work on same dataset.
 Did an analysis of 5 different text extractive summarization

-In the last Extracted summary is created for each cluster(10).
+* In the last Extracted summary is created for each cluster.

-Along with that word cloud is presented to visualize the most important words